Albert E. Moss Forest, Wildflower, and Wildlife Sanctuary

 135 acres in Mansfield, CT

 Parking: Pull off for two cars near 1105 Storrs Rd Storrs, CT.
 Can also be accessed from either the Mansfield Apartments, Knollwood Apartments, or Birchwood Heights Rd.

 Moss Sanctuary is a great spot to get away from the hustling UCONN campus.
-There are 2 miles of well established trails at the sanctuary.
+There are a well established 2 miles of trails at the sanctuary.
 This includes the two white-blazed loop trails.
 One around 5 acre Tift Pond and a longer loop through maturing oak-hardwood forest and spring wetlands.
 It has often served as an outdoor classroom for both university and town programs according to Matthew Hart, Mansfield’s Town Manager.

 The backside of the loop (nearer to the Knollwood Apartments) gets away from the noise of Rt.
 195 and UCONN’s campus.
 A recent spring hike required the use of a stonewall to traverse a flooded section of the trail.

 Established as a town park in 2010 and had its ribbon cutting opening in June 2011.
 The land was originally owned by UCONN before being given to the Connecticut Forest and Park Association who then gave it to the Town of Mansfield with a permanent conservation easement.
 Named for Albert E. Moss a professor in the College of Agriculture at UCONN from 1914 to 1942 (he developed the first forest management curriculum as well as planted the spruces along Mirror Lake).